mygocode/goproduct/README.md

 # Test Driven Development with GO
-The purpose of this appication is to implement Test Driven Development with Golang.
+The purpose of this appication is to learn and implement Test Driven Development with Golang.
 We have 4 files
 - main.go
 - app.go